 Problems After Delivery of Your Baby - Home Treatment

-doctor has given you specific instructions to follow, be sure to follow those
+If you develop problems and your doctor has given you specific instructions to follow, be sure to follow those instructions.

 Feeling tired (fatigue)

 Most women feel tired after labor and delivery.
 Caring for a new baby, loss of sleep, and the normal physical changes you experience as your body returns to its nonpregnant condition can add to your fatigue.
 It is important to focus on your healing and taking care of your baby for the first 6 weeks.
 Start other activities slowly as you feel stronger.

 To help with fatigue in the first few weeks and months after delivery: